 - Difficulties or pain in swallowing the food

 - Other problems related to the digestive system.

-There are few precautions which need to be followed if a patient is suffering from the acidity The precautions include:
+There are a few precautions which need to be followed if a patient is suffering from acidity.
+The precautions include:

 - Regular walking and other physical activities.

 - Wearing loose clothing to avoid pressure on the abdomen

 - Reduce or avoid the consumption of spicy and deep-fried food items.